MightyCall Mobile MightyCall Mobile AppGoogle Play

 Missing key information

-If a client or a conversation partner thinks a key piece of info got across (but it did not, due to call failure), then you could be subject to being sued or could, less seriously but still a major issue, mess up an important order.
+If a client or conversation partner thinks a key piece of information got across (but it did not due to a call failure), you could be sued or, less seriously but still a major issue, mess up an important order.

 Need to fix your call drops?

-If you tired to ask yourself “Why does my phone keep dropping calls?”, the solution can be to switch to MightyCall, a cloud phone service which provides a way for small and large businesses to reach their clients.
-Because it works over the internet, you do not need to worry about weak signal or walls getting in the way of your success.
+If you’re tired of asking yourself, “Why does my phone keep dropping calls?”, consider switching to MightyCall, a cloud phone service that helps small and large businesses reach their clients.
+Because it works over the internet, you do not need to worry about a weak signal or walls getting in the way of your success.

-But that’s not the only way that MightyCall helps keep you on the line.
-Another is by offering incredibly high uptime (as in, the service does not usually go down).
+But that’s not the only way MightyCall helps you stay on the line.
+Another is offering incredibly high uptime (meaning the service rarely goes down).
 With a high uptime, your phone calls are far more likely to stay connected.

 High security is another key facet of MightyCall’s offerings.
-Hackers can disrupt data transmission, which can make phone drop calls without warning.
+Hackers can disrupt data transmission, causing phones to drop calls without warning.
 But thanks to MightyCall’s security parameters, you can know that your data – and calls – are safe.

 More tips on how to fix dropped calls